Graduate Research Consultant Program

 Graduate Research Consultant (GRC) Program

 One great way to mentor undergraduates is to become a Graduate Research Consultant (GRC).
 We compensate advanced graduate students (the GRCs) to work with instructors and undergraduate students during the concentrated period of many Research Exposure courses, when the students are planning, carrying out and communicating their research.
-Some faculty also choose to involve their GRC in the planning/designing of the research project.

 Graduate students and postdocs play important roles in mentoring undergraduate research at UNC-Chapel Hill.
 You might help students learn to do research while teaching a class or recitation section, while consulting with students during office hours, by assisting students in labs, or by finding a way that students can get involved in helping you do your research.